Intelligent systems take our low cost high-altitude balloon platforms to a new level of capability for advanced applications.

 Extending the flight time of small latex balloons up to several hours can be achieved by controlled gas venting, providing a 'floating' platform below burst altitude, avoiding the added cost and complexity of superpressure or zero-pressure balloons.

-Coarse navigation is also possible via cycles of venting and ballast ejection, allowing our balloons to dwell over areas of interest for prolonged periods, all under the control of our smart flight computer.
+Coarse navigation and station-keeping is also possible via cycles of venting and ballast ejection, allowing our balloons to dwell over areas of interest.

 Stabilisation and pointing

 Upper-level winds can produce unwanted payload motion.
-This can be remedied by passive (inertial) systems or active systems.
+This can be remedied with passive or active stabilisation systems for the gondola or payload.

-At SuperSky Engineering we have experience in custom stabilisation systems for a range of applications, including camera and antenna pointing.
+At SuperSky Engineering we understand the need for gondola stabilisation in a range of applications, including camera and antenna pointing.

 Autonomous high-altitude platforms

-Our high-altitude balloon platforms can operate completely autonomously.
-These 'aerobots' enable multi-node constellations with added benefits for Earth observation and remote sensing applications, such as:
+Our high-altitude balloon platforms can operate as autonomous 'aerobots', enabling constellations of High Altitude Pseudo Satellites (HAPS) with added benefits for civil and defence applications, such as:

 increased ground coverage